garrido02/CS50_AI/Project 1 - Knowledge/README.md

 The goal of the game is to flag (i.e., identify) each of the mines.
 In many implementations of the game, including the one in this project, the player can flag a mine by right-clicking on a cell (or two-finger clicking, depending on the computer).

-Your goal in this project will be to build an AI that can play Minesweeper.
-Recall that knowledge-based agents make decisions by considering their knowledge base, and making inferences based on that knowledge.
+My goal in this project will be to build an AI that can play Minesweeper.
+Knowing that knowledge-based agents make decisions by considering their knowledge base, and making inferences based on that knowledge.

 One way we could represent an AI’s knowledge about a Minesweeper game is by making each cell a propositional variable that is true if the cell contains a mine, and false otherwise.